LeuphanaDataScience/ML_Lab_2021-2022/CL-ACO_Hybrid/README.txt

 	src:		project directory (string)

 Basic
-	Scenario:	file name -> specify which scenario (setup)/ file you want to use as input (string)
 	iterations:	specify number of iterations to run per clustering method (integer)
+	scenario:	file name -> specify which scenario (setup)/ file you want to use as input (string)
 	capacity:	bus capacity; specify number of passengers that should be at max in one bus (integer)

+Advanced
 	methods:	specify which methods should be used in the clustering step (need to be selected from the following):
 			["CONVEX_HULL_CLOUD_random", "CONVEX_HULL_SEQUENCE_random","CONVEX_HULL_A_STAR_random",
 			"CONVEX_HULL_CLOUD_distance",  "CONVEX_HULL_SEQUENCE_distance", "CONVEX_HULL_A_STAR_distance",
 			"CLOUD", "SEQUENCE", "A_STAR", "A_STAR_K_NEXT"] (list)

-Advanced
 	random_only:	specify whether you only want to use clustering methods with random initialization (boolean)
 	previous_run:	specify whether you want to try to improve the solution by running more iterations of the ACO on the clustering which for which the cost was minimal if != False, specify which previous run to use (boolean/string)
+	testing:	indicating whether you only want to to a run for testing purposes with reduced amount of methods & little iterations (boolean)

+Not yet implemented
 	overall:	only matters if previous_run != False; specify whether you want to run the ACO again on the overall best clustering solution (True) or on the best ones per clustering method (False) (boolean)
-	testing:	indicating whether you only want to to a run for testing purposes with reduced amount of methods & little iterations (boolean)

 3)	Run the script "run.py"